sanman1k98/dotfiles/nvim/README.md

 	- circles instead of nerd font glyphs

 ### Structure
-- `conf/` is where my "main" configuration files are
-	- `sets` sets my options
+- `sets` does options
-	- `maps` sets my mappings
+- `maps` does mappings
-	- `packer` loads all the plugins and their configs
+- `plugins` specifies the plugins to be loaded
 	- some of the configs are small enough to be defined within the plugin specification
-		- the bigger configs are extracted to files in the `plugins` folder
+	- the bigger configs are extracted to files in the `configs/` folder
-- `plugins/` is where the configs for the plugins specified in the 'packer' file are located
+- `configs/` is where the configs for somce of the plugins specified in the 'plugins' file are located
 	- `lsp/` is where the setup for individual LSPs shoud go

 ### TODOs